 What’s a typical day for you working on All In ?

-No typical day.
+There is no typical day!
 I have certain habits such as small to-do lists, 30 minutes of reaching out to people, checking in with clients, and learning one new thing a day.
 But as anyone that runs a platform knows, no one day is the same!

 Any personality traits you have discovered about yourself along the way?
 I am a creative at heart and an innovator, therefore I need space to let these traits spark.
 I am impatient at default, so as much as I work on it over the years it is something I will always have to work with.